Croatia-Serbia Bilateral Trade Analysis 2023

 2015-2019: Growth Period

-Sustained expansion in bilateral trade driven by complementary economic structures, with Croatia leveraging its comparative advantages in key sectors.
+Sustained expansion in bilateral trade driven by complementary economic structures, with Croatia leveraging its comparative advantages in electrical energy.

 2010-2015: Foundation Building